imclab/RSSGen/README.md

 		"MediaURL": "http://hostname_of_server/path/to/media"
 	}

 Adjust the parameters as you see fit.
-Mind you the Host field is only for aesthetics in the feed to identify what system the feed was generated on. `FeedPath` should be the directory publicly visible to the Google Reader service.
+Mind you `Host` is only for aesthetics in the feed to identify what system the feed was generated on. `FeedPath` should be the directory publicly visible to the Google Reader service.